MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ### Defining a turn

 In a conversation, people often speak one-at-a-time, taking turns speaking.
 With a bot, it generally reacts to user input.
-Within the Bot Builder SDK, a _turn_ consists of the user's incoming activity to the bot and any activity the bot sends back to the user as an immediate response.
+Within the Bot Framework SDK, a _turn_ consists of the user's incoming activity to the bot and any activity the bot sends back to the user as an immediate response.
 You can think of a turn as the processing associated with the arrival of a given activity.

 The *turn context* object provides information about the activity such as the sender and receiver, the channel, and other data needed to process the activity.
 It also allows for the addition of information during the turn across various layers of the bot.